rodlie/animsvg/README.md

 **This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [GNU General Public License](LICENSE.md) for more details.**

 Friction is based on [enve](https://github.com/MaurycyLiebner/enve) - Copyright &copy; Maurycy Liebner and contributors.

+Third-party software may contain other OSS licenses, see 'Help' > 'About' > 'Licenses' in Friction.

+Source code for third-party software can be downloaded [here](https://download.friction.graphics/distfiles/).